dcubasoy/puppeteer-theater/README.md

 In a sentence, Theater automates anything and everything a human being is capable of performing on a site.
 On the highest level, it achieves this by dealing with units of work as: Shows & Scenes (thus the name inspiration- there's more!).
 A show might describe an entire site, like "Capital One".
 Within this show, your scenes play - for example: SignIn (for linking a user's capital one account using a bot), ExtractStatements (for extracting pdf statements from account).
 Scenes describe how the page looks and you decide what the bot does.

-Imagine: never having to call `waitForNavigation().`Theater is matching scenes with the screen (literally), consequently, it doesn't require any such calls.
+Imagine: never having to call `waitForNavigation().`Theater is matching scenes with the screen (literally), and consequently, it doesn't require any such calls.
+This is the principal dilemna theater solves.

-Tested & Fully Compatible with both puppeteer@1.1.0 & puppeteer-firefox@0.5.0.
+Tested & Fully Compatible with both puppeteer@1.17.0 & puppeteer-firefox@0.5.0.

- huge shoutout to original creator, mentor and friend, Juwan Yoo. https://github.com/vhain
+ Huge shoutout to original creator, mentor and friend, Juwan Yoo. https://github.com/vhain

 # # Base Classes